Ninja Gaiden (arcade game)

-Ninja Gaiden, released in Japan as Ninja Ryūkenden (忍者龍剣伝) and in Europe as Shadow Warriors, is a 1988 side-scrolling beat-'em-up game, originally released by Tecmo as a coin-operated arcade video game.
+Ninja Gaiden, released in Japan as Ninja Ryūkenden (忍者龍剣伝) and in Europe as Shadow Warriors, is a 1988 beat 'em up video game developed and published by Tecmo for arcades.
 It was first released in North America and Europe in late 1988, and then in Japan in February 1989.
 It was the first game released in the Ninja Gaiden franchise.
 The arcade game was a major commercial success in North America, becoming the highest-grossing arcade conversion kit of 1989 in the United States.
+A significantly different game of the same name for the Nintendo Entertainment System was developed in parallel and released the same year.

 Plot

-Ninja Gaiden is a side-scrolling beat-'em-up in which the player controls a ninja hired by the United States government to defeat an evil cult led by Bladedamus, a descendant of Nostradamus who seeks to fulfill his end of the world prophecies.
+The player controls a ninja hired by the United States government to defeat an evil cult led by Bladedamus, a descendant of Nostradamus who seeks to fulfill his end of the world prophecies.
 Flooding the streets of the United States with criminals released from Alcatraz, Bladedamus has kidnapped the President and acquired codes for launching the nation's ICBMs.

 Gameplay

 The first player controls a ninja dressed in blue, while the second player controls one dressed in orange.
 Like most beat-'em-ups, players proceed through stages by defeating enemies scattered through each area.

 The controls consist of an eight-way joystick with a button installed on top and two additional action buttons for attacking and jumping.
 The button on top of the joystick allows the player character to grab onto any overhead bar or tightrope and hang from there.
 There are five primary techniques performed by pressing the joystick and buttons individually or in combination with each other.
 These consists of the "Triple Blow Combination" (3段連続攻撃, Sandai Renzoku Kōgeki), the "Flying Neck Throw" (首切り投げ, Kubikiri Nage), the "Hang Kick" (反動蹴り, Handō Keri), the "Tightrope Walk" (綱渡り術, Tsunawatari Jutsu), and the "Phoenix Backflip" (飛鳥返し, Hichō Gaeshi), which becomes an attack if the player has a sword.

 The player can destroy certain objects in the environment (such as telephone booths, signposts, dumpsters) by knocking or throwing enemies onto them.
 These will uncover hidden items that will award the player with bonus points, health recovery, time extensions and even an extra life.
 One particular item will temporarily arm the player with a sword that can be used up to ten times before reverting to his standard punches and kicks.

-The first five stages are based on actual American cities and landmarks such as Los Angeles, New York City, Las Vegas, North Carolina, the Grand Canyon, and a transcontinental railroad.
+The first five stages are based on actual American cities and landmarks including Los Angeles, New York City, Las Vegas, North Carolina, the Grand Canyon, and a transcontinental railroad.
 The sixth and final stage is set inside the enemy's hideout.
-The recurring bosses include a sumo wrestler, a pair of wrestlers resembling the tag team The Road Warriors known as the Daor Warriors (ドーロウォリアーズ), and a trio of claw-wielding masked acrobats known as the Men from Nanto (南斗の男たち, Nanto no Otokotachi).
+The recurring bosses include a sumo wrestler, a pair of wrestlers resembling the tag team Road Warriors known as the Daor Warriors (ドーロウォリアーズ), and a trio of claw-wielding masked acrobats known as the Men from Nanto (南斗の男たち, Nanto no Otokotachi).
 The final boss, Bladedamus, wields two swords and has a fire breath attack.